tsionalemu42/airbnb-clone-project/README.md

 **5. Secure Payment Handling**
 Payments will be processed through secure payment gateways using HTTPS and tokenized transactions.
 This ensures financial data remains safe and prevents fraud.
+## CI/CD Pipeline

+**Continuous Integration (CI)** ensures that every change to the codebase is automatically tested and integrated, preventing integration issues and improving code quality.

+**Continuous Deployment (CD)** automates the deployment process, allowing changes to be delivered to production quickly and reliably.

+**Tools:**
+- **GitHub Actions:** Automates testing, building, and deployment workflows.
+- **Docker:** Containerizes applications to ensure consistent environments across development, testing, and production.
+- **Jenkins (optional):** Can also be used to orchestrate more complex pipelines if needed.

+Implementing a CI/CD pipeline improves development efficiency, reduces manual errors, and ensures reliable releases for the project.